Abhijeet5048/ML_Project/README.md

 - **Model Evaluation**: Assessment of model performance using appropriate metrics.
 - **Model Deployment**: Deployment of the trained model as a RESTful API for real-time predictions.

-# End to ENd ML Project
+# End to End ML Project